bartoszgorka/bartoszgorka.github.io/_posts/2021-01-27-how-to-work-remotely-without-going-crazy.md

 Introduce a **routine** similar to arriving at the office at similar times each day can eliminate the urge to work all day.
 It is also a protection against late hours calls that "it is just a small change" or "you are at home, you can do it today".

-An interesting solution that can help, especially at the beginning of remote work, is **day planning**.
+An attractive solution that can help, especially at the beginning of remote work, is **day planning**.
 At the end of the work, we should prepare a list of tasks to be done the next day.

 You may ask what about delayed and not done tasks.